 - Collecting customer data.
 Via landing page visits, it is possible to collect valuable information and demographics that will significantly help your team improve marketing activities in the future.
 You will get to know your potential customers better and get more in-depth insights into their needs.

 - Improved SEO ranking.
-A landing page should target a particular set of search phrases and terms to be promoted with Google Adwords or another paid advertising platform.
+A landing page should target a particular set of search phrases and terms to be promoted with Google Ads or another paid advertising platform.
 Targeted pages can significantly increase your SEO ranking so you can easily stand out from competitors.

 - A perfect way to promote a new product.
 With a landing page, you can lead your visitors to a single page that describes a new product.
 This way, you can concentrate their attention and promote new products or services.